Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 Once you have defined the parameters, click on Save then observe the first test:

-• If score is below threshold → monitor UP
+• If the score is below the threshold → monitor UP

-• If score exceeds threshold → monitor DOWN and alert sent
+• If the score exceeds the → monitor threshold DOWN and alert sent

 With this setting, you'll know immediately if your IP's reputation is deteriorating.